benami171/datastructures-guide/README.md

 - LinkedList
 - Binary Tree

-You have to choose a topic which you want to learn.
+You have to choose a topic which you want to learn and practice.